brayway05/rag-client/README.md

 ## Document Embeddings

-To add personal information that the model will use for augmented output, add a .txt file in database/documents and run the embed_insert.py script (See the README.md in the database directory).
+To add personal information that the model will use for augmented output, add a .txt file in database/documents and run the embed_insert.py script.
+See the [README](https://github.com/brayway05/rag-project/blob/main/database/README.md) in the database directory.